-Although there are constraints associated with the location and technological alternatives, various design and layout alternatives, as well as a No-Go Alternative, are considered as part of the assessment.
+Although there are constraints associated in respect of the location and technological alternatives, various design and layout alternatives, as well as a No-Go Alternative are considered as part of the assessment.

 IMPACTS IDENTIFIED

 The potential social impacts associated with the project are as follows.